 Dental Billing Courses and Training Programs

 Dental billing courses familiarize students with dental procedures and their corresponding codes in order to accurately bill insurance companies.
 These courses are normally completed as part of a full undergraduate training program.
+Get info about some common courses in dental billing.

 Dental billing courses are usually offered through certificate or associate's degree programs in dental assisting, but they are also available through dental office administration training programs.
 Programs in both areas of study normally include both front-end office and clinical training.
 Dental assisting programs commonly also prepare students to take the Certified Dental Assistant exam.